Shawn Theodore

 In 2020, a photo illustration by Theodore appeared in the February 2020 issue of The Atlantic, alongside the article, The Fight to Decolonize the Museum.
 In the February 2020 issue of The New Republic, a photo illustration by Theodore appeared with an article titled, Bookerism and the Black Elite, Managing race relations from above.
 In April 2020, The New Republic published a photo illustration by Theodore of prominent civil rights organizer Stokley Carmichael.
 The image accompanied the article, From Black Power to Black Establishment—The curious legacy of a radical slogan.
-In 2021, Theodore gained national attention for publishing a 2018 portrait of the poet Amanda Gorman after her reading of the poem "The Hill We Climb" at the inauguration of Joe Biden.
+In 2021, Theodore gained national attention for publishing a 2018 portrait of the poet Amanda Gorman, after her reading of the poem "The Hill We Climb" at the inauguration of Joe Biden.
 In 2024, The National Portrait Gallery acquired this work, entitled "Mnêmosynê, Afrolinquistica - a portrait of Poet Laureate Amanda S. Gorman, 2018".

+In 2025, Theodore co-curated 'Shawn Theodore's Pyramid Club: 1937-2035', an exhibition and research project presented by Temple Contemporary on the campus of Temple University, examining the history and cultural legacy of Philadelphia's Pyramid Club, Philadelphia's leading African American social club of its time.
+Theodore additionally served as a researcher, exhibition designer and the lead, featured artist for the project.
+Theodore's work was presented in a dedicated installation within one of the three-room gallery presentation alongside paintings associated with the historic Pyramid Club and photographs by prominent Philadelphia photographer, John W. Mosley.

+In 2026, Theodore curated 'Before Another Name: A Photographic Archive of Black North Philadelphia, 2010-2020' at The Charles Library at Temple University presented by the Charles L. Blockson Afro-American Collection.
+Theodore served as the curator, exhibition designer and lead designer for the project, which assembled works from pasts projects, such as Home Court (2018), A Dream Deferred.
+Redlining: Past, Present, Future (2018), Diamonds in the Rough (2020), and works from his street photography practice.
+The exhibition examined neighborhood continuity, institutional expansion, and redevelopment surrounding Temple University, and coincided with Theodore's donation of the archive to the Blockson Collection, which he described as returning "the record to the community it came from".

-Theodore's photography works have been exhibited at Future Fair - NYC (2025), New Art Dealers Alliance - Miami (2024), the African American Museum in Philadelphia, Mennello Museum of American Art, The Barnes Foundation, Steven Kasher Gallery, The Association of International Photography Art Dealers, The Bakalar & Paine Gallery at Massachusetts College of Art and Design, Snap!
+Theodore's photography works have been exhibited at NXTHVN, Future Fair - NYC (2025), New Art Dealers Alliance - Miami (2024), the African American Museum in Philadelphia, Mennello Museum of American Art, The Barnes Foundation, Steven Kasher Gallery, The Association of International Photography Art Dealers, The Bakalar & Paine Gallery at Massachusetts College of Art and Design, Snap!
 Orlando, PRIZM Art Fair, Philadelphia Photo Arts Center, and the University of the Arts among others.